hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/04-test-clarity-with-clarinet.md

 ## Test our Smart Contract with Clarinet

 A lot of manual testing has been done in the previous article with the Clarinet Repl and `contract-call?`.
 On bigger projects, it can become painful to manually test all features.
-Let's see how to implement unit tests with Clarinet.
+In a few minutes you will be able to implement unit tests with Clarinet.

 ### Clarinet test